stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

     sym.specialise(RoutineSymbol)
     # sym is now an instance of the RoutineSymbol class

-Sometimes providing additional properties of the new sub-class is desirable, even sometimes they are mandatory (e.g. a DataSymbol must always have a datatype and it has a optional constant_value parameter).
-For this reason the specialise implementation will provide the same interface than the constructor of the symbol type in order to provide the same behaviour and default value for optional parameter.
+Sometimes providing additional properties of the new sub-class is desirable, and sometimes even mandatory (e.g. a DataSymbol must always have a datatype and optionally a constant_value parameter).
+For this reason the specialise method implementation provides the same interface than the constructor of the symbol type in order to provide the same behaviour and default values than the constructor.
 For instance, in the DataSymbol case the following specialisations are possible:

 .. code-block:: python